 Surety companies will run a credit check on the broker to determine eligibility and pricing for the Alabama Mortgage Broker bond.
 Brokers with excellent credit and work experience can expect to receive the best rates.
 Brokers with poor credit may be declined by some surety companies or pay higher rates.
 The credit check is a “soft hit”, meaning that the credit check will not affect the broker’s credit.

-How Much Does the Alaska Mortgage Broker Bond Cost?
+How Much Does the Alabama Mortgage Broker Bond Cost?

 $25,000 Mortgage Broker Bond Cost